reuters-graphics/docs_graphics-kit/pages/for_developers/pages.md

 ## Public pages

-Public pages can be named whatever you like.
-The filename and directory structure will be used to create the page path.
+Public page directories can be named whatever you like.
+The directory structure will be used to create the page path.
 For example, a directory like this:

 ```
 pages/
-  index.svelte
-  second-page.svelte
+  +page.svelte
+  second-page/
+    +page.svelte
   countries/
-    usa.svelte
-    uk.svelte
+    usa/
+      +page.svelte
+    uk/
+      +page.svelte
 ```

 ... would create pages like: